jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

 ***

 The key to feeling more confident with CSS is to treat it with some respect, given its deceptively declaritive syntax developers often underestimate its complexity.
 Adding a small stylesheet to your web project with a few basic styles is a trivial process, but after working on large codebases I can tell you it becomes unwieldy and complicated, fast.
-To really understand CSS and to feel confident making changes and decisions you need to understand the principles underpin certain behaviours and practices.
+To really understand CSS and to feel confident making changes and decisions you need to understand the principles that underpin certain behaviours and practices.
 Whilst quick tricks and cheatsheets might be enough to struggle through, they often don't contribute toward a deep, connected knowledge, these quick trick snippets of information are often memorised in isolation which leads to a **fragmented understanding of the language**.
 Debugging CSS can also be notoriously hard (especially for beginners), but ultimately (and this applies beyond CSS) with greater understanding, debugging becomes much easier.
-The CSS Cascade is (arguably) the most fundamental principle of the language.
-Let's take a look at it in some detail with an example.
+The CSS Cascade is arguably the most fundamental principle of the language.

 ## Cascading stylesheets

 The 'C' in CSS stands for 'cascading', which suggests (given it's in the name) it's kind of a big deal.
 It's an awesome part of CSS and if used correctly, will allow you to write very little CSS!
 One of the most challenging obstacles can be deciphering how and why certain styles have been applied to elements on a page, especially when you least expect it.
-We can all relate to writing a declaration at some point and failing to see our styles being applied, confused we turn to either inlining the style properties and values or throwing an `!important` statement into the mix.
-Most of the time we can avoid using the dreaded `!important` statement (although admittedly this is sometimes not possible when dealing with third-party libraries and may even be a preferable approach in certain situations).
+We can all relate to writing a declaration at some point and failing to see our styles being applied, confused we turn to using either a style attribute within our HTML or an `!important` statement.
+Most of the time we can avoid using the dreaded `!important` statement (although admittedly this is sometimes not possible when dealing with third-party libraries and may even be a preferable approach in [certain situations](https://css-tricks.com/when-using-important-is-the-right-choice/)).
 CSS has mechanisms in place to handle these types of situations.
 The Cascade is a key part of this, which ultimately helps to enforce predictability.
-The cascade determines how to resolve these types of conflicts.
+The CSS Cascade determines how to resolve these types of conflicts.
 You might be wondering what we mean by 'conflict', well, here's a common example:

 ```css
 button {